 Joe has been an integral part of the company's Information Technology department since 2004.
 Previously, he served the company as Managing Director responsible for all applications, networking, telecommunications and data center operations supporting AGL Resources and its gas distribution companies, retail operations and wholesale services.
 Joe began his career at IBM and BankSouth before serving as a partner in technology consulting.

-As Cbeyond’s Chief Information Officer, Carrie Wheeler is responsible for overall Corporate Capital Investment Portfolio and Prioritization, Cbeyond’s Program Management Office, IT Strategy and Application Development.
-Her scope of support includes Online Customer Support Systems and Value Added Applications, Sales and Marketing Systems, Customer Relationship Management, Operational Support / Care Systems, Corporate Systems, Billing and Billing Operations.
-In this role, Carrie is responsible for the development and support of new product development, 100% of customer electronic transactions, the complete sales to cash process (revenue stream) and all internal support systems including Financial Management and Reporting as well as HR.
+As Cbeyond’s former Chief Information Officer and Chief Operations Officer, Carrie Wheeler was responsible for overall Corporate Capital Investment Portfolio and Prioritization, Cbeyond’s Program Management Office, IT Strategy and Application Development.
+Her scope of support included Online Customer Support Systems and Value Added Applications, Sales and Marketing Systems, Customer Relationship Management, Operational Support / Care Systems, Corporate Systems, Billing and Billing Operations.
+In this role, Carrie was responsible for the development and support of new product development, 100% of customer electronic transactions, the complete sales to cash process (revenue stream) and all internal support systems including Financial Management and Reporting as well as HR.

 Carrie joined Cbeyond in 2009 to lead Cbeyond's Information Technology Strategy and Planning teams.
 Prior to joining Cbeyond, Carrie held several IT leadership positions at AT&T, BellSouth, MCI Communications and Accenture.